 Jump past the fold for the full reveal… Read More

 YouTube is an endless wonder of video information.
 You can find out how to make a polymer ring, see kittens attacking babies, and even watch entire movies that haven’t even made it onto Netflix yet (as long as you catch it before the Watchers take it down).

 If you are an avid YouTube user, you may be longing for a better app than the official one for finding specific videos, or simply discovering something new.
-We’ve got a list of YouTube clients that offer better search engines, region-free browsing, and downloading YouTube videos to your iPhone for offline viewing… Read More
+We’ve got a list of YouTube clients that offer better search engines, region-free browsing, and let you download YouTube videos to your iPhone or iPad for offline viewing… Read More

 Hot on the heels of its update to Maps, Google has rolled out a new update to YouTube which brings a much needed video quality option to the table.
 The setting, which is only applicable while connected to Wi-Fi networks, is ushered in along with the obligatory “compatibility” and “accessibility” improvements.

 This latest update brings the YouTube version number up to 2.2.0.
 The download is available on the App Store right now, and rings in at cellular network friendly 12.5 MB.
 Read More

 I’ve always hated how Google’s official YouTube apps on iOS, Android and other mobile platforms don’t allow for offline caching of videos.
 Sometimes I want to save a particularly funny clip or a music video to my device to show it to friends without having to waste my cellular data.
 YouTube doesn’t allow this.

 Worse, Google’s been clamping down on third-party apps that cache YouTube videos, such as MCTube for iPhone, for example.
 The reason: the Internet giant wants to serve ads no matter what.